IgniteUI/igniteui-docfx/en/components/excel_library_using_workbooks.md

 Microsoft® Excel® document properties provide information to help organize and keep track of your documents.
 You can use the Infragistics Excel Library to set these properties using the `Workbook` object’s `DocumentProperties` property.
 The available properties are:

-- Author
+- author

-- Title
+- title

-- Subject
+- subject

-- Keywords
+- keywords

-- Category
+- category

-- Status
+- status

-- Comments
+- comments

-- Company
+- company

-- Manager
+- manager

 The following code demonstrates how to create a workbook and set its Title and Status document properties.